MicrosoftDocs/sql-docs/docs/database-engine/service-broker/lesson-2-creating-the-initiator-database.md

 ### Create references to target objects

 - Copy and paste the following code into a Query Editor window.
-Change the FROM FILE clause to reference the folder to which you copied the **InstTargetCertficate.cer** file from step 3 in Lesson 1.
+Change the FROM FILE clause to reference the folder to which you copied the **InstTargetCertificate.cer** file from step 3 in Lesson 1.
 Then, run the code to create a target user and pull in the target certificate.

     ```sql
         CREATE USER TargetUser WITHOUT LOGIN;